WSU-kduncan/ceg3120-cicd-masedagr8/README.md

     - How to verify that the image in DockerHub works when a container is run using the image `connect to the image in the browser`

+      source ask chatgbt how to end listener on port 9000.
+"I have a webhook listening on port 9000 i want to end" commands
+      sudo lsof -i :9000
+      sudo kill -9 PID